bdadev2000/bdadev2000/README.md

 I always put my heart and soul into every single app that I develop.
 I also spend time learning new technologies and best practices to become a better Mobile Developer.

+# Skills:
+Native Android: Kotlin
-Skills: Native: Cross platform: Flutter & Android: Kotlin
+Cross platform: Flutter

 - 🔭 I’m currently working on ITS GLOBAL